Prof. Yuli Shan 单钰理

 Research

 Yuli’s research focuses on accounting for carbon emissions, climate change economics, and sustainable development, with a special focus on developing countries and cities.
-He has published over 140 papers in high-impact journals, such as Nature Climate Change, Nature Sustainability, Nature Geoscience, Nature Food, and Science Advances.
-His papers have been cited over 14,200 times (h-index 54), and 27 of them are ESI highly cited papers and 18 are hot papers.
+He has published over 200 papers in high-impact journals, including 40+ in Nature / Science / Cell family journals.
+His papers have been cited over 24k+ times (H-index 72), and 35 of them are ESI highly cited papers and 20 are hot papers.

 Teaching

-Yuli is organizing various educational initiatives on sustainability and climate change.
-For more details, please visit his homepage at UoB.
-Yuli is conducting various education deliveries around sustainability and climate change.
+Yuli is organizing various educational initiatives on climate change and sustainability.
 See his homepage at UoB for more details.

 Datasets

-Yuli has co-built an open emission dataset (CEADs) to provide the most up-to-date regional emission and energy data for emerging countries and subnational regions.
+Yuli has co-founded an open emission dataset (CEADs) to provide the most up-to-date regional emission and energy data for emerging countries and subnational regions.

 Awards